 Product design rendering is an essential part of furniture marketing while placing items in a perfect setting is a craft in itself.
-A perfect scene for 3D models placement is many things — it looks real, attractive, welcoming and balanced.
-A fair requirement for it is to not be overbearing, but rather serve as a background for the goods in mention.
+A perfect scene for 3D model placement is many things — it looks real, attractive, welcoming, and balanced.
+A fair requirement for it is to not be overbearing but rather serve as a background for the goods in mention.

 #1.
 Starting With a Product’s 3D Model

 Yes, product design rendering naturally starts with the item itself.
 The 3D model of a given piece should be very well cooked before it’s introduced into any rendered background.
 After all, it’s the main product, the rest is just the setting, so it should be done with no compromise on quality or visual structure.